 Begin class each day with a choice of

 that allow you to work at your own pace on grammar, vocabulary, and independent reading.

-Our classroom is like a home away from home, and some days we spend more hours at school than we do at our houses!
-Let's treat it with respect:
+Our classroom is our home away from home, so let's treat it with respect:

 Always ask before touching or using something that belongs to someone else - respect the privacy of others and their things.
 This includes permission to take photos/videos of others.

 You may eat and drink in class during independent work as long as you clean up after yourself, but no leaving class to get food - go to the vending machines before class begins.

 Put items away where you found them, especially our Maker's Space materials, and push in your chairs when you leave.

 Treat our things with care as if they were your own, being careful not to damage them.